andres-teleport/overseer/design.md

 func (s *Supervisor) JobStdErr(id string) (io.ReadCloser, error)
 	Returns a stream that corresponds to the standard error of the process.
 ```

+In all cases, an error will be returned if the provided job ID does not exist.

 ## API